stefan-jansen/machine-learning-for-trading/README.md

 ## Part 3: Natural Language Processing

+Text data are rich in content, yet unstructured in format and hence require more preprocessing so that a machine learning algorithm can extract the potential signal.
+The key challenge consists in converting text into a numerical format for use by an algorithm, while simultaneously expressing the semantics or meaning of the content.
+We will cover several techniques that capture nuances of language readily understandable to humans so that they can be used as input for machine learning algorithms.

 ### 13:	Working with Text Data

+In this chapter, we will introduce fundamental feature extraction techniques that focus on individual semantic units, i.e. words or short groups of words called tokens.
+We will show how to represent documents as vectors of token counts by creating a document-term matrix that in turn serves as input for text classification and sentiment analysis.
+We will also introduce the Naive Bayes algorithm that is popular for this purpose.

+In particular, in this chapter we will cover:
+- What the NLP workflow looks like
+- How to build a multilingual feature extraction pipeline using spaCy and Textblob
+- How to perform NLP tasks like parts-of-speech tagging or named entity recognition
+- How to convert tokens to numbers using the document-term matrix
+- How to classify text using the Naive Bayes model
+- How to perform sentiment analysis

 ### 14:	Topic Modeling

+This chapter uses unsupervised learning to model latent topics and extract hidden themes from documents.
+These themes can produce detailed insights into a large body of documents in an automated way.
+They are very useful to understand the haystack itself and permit the concise tagging of documents because using the degree of association of topics and documents.

+Topic models permit the extraction of sophisticated, interpretable text features that can be used in various ways to extract trading signals from large collections of documents.
+They speed up the review of documents, help identify and cluster similar documents, and can be annotated as a basis for predictive modeling.
+Applications include the identification of key themes in company disclosures or earnings call transcripts, customer reviews or contracts, annotated using, e.g., sentiment analysis or direct labeling with subsequent asset returns.
+More specifically, this chapter covers:
+- What topic modeling achieves, why it matters and how it has evolved
+- How Latent Semantic Indexing (LSI) reduces the dimensionality of the DTM
+- How probabilistic Latent Semantic Analysis (pLSA) uses a generative model to extract topics
+- How Latent Dirichlet Allocation (LDA) refines pLSA and why it is the most popular topic model
+- How to visualize and evaluate topic modeling results
+- How to implement LDA using sklearn and gensim
+- How to apply topic modeling to collections of earnings calls and Yelp business reviews

 ### 15:	Word Vector Embeddings

+This chapter introduces uses neural networks to learn a vector representation of individual semantic units like a word or a paragraph.
+These vectors are dense rather than sparse as in the bag-of-words model and have a few hundred real-valued rather than tens of thousand binary or discrete entries.
+They are called embeddings because they assign each semantic unit a location in a continuous vector space.

+Embeddings result from training a model to relate tokens to their context with the benefit that similar usage implies a similar vector.
+As a result, the embeddings encode semantic aspects like relationships among words by means of their relative location.
+They are powerful features for use in the deep learning models that we will introduce in the following chapters.
+More specifically, in this chapter, we will cover:
+- What word embeddings are, how they work and capture semantic information
+- How to use trained word vectors
+- Which network architectures are useful to train word2vec models
+- How to train a word2vec model using keras, gensim, and TensorFlow
+- How to visualize and evaluate the quality of word vectors
+- How to train a word2vec model using SEC filings
+- How doc2vec extends word2vec

 ## Part 4: Deep & Reinforcement Learning